JessicaJuliet/meditracker/README.md

 ### Features To Be Implemented
-Given the scope and timeframe for this project, there are other features which could be implemented in the future include:
+Given the scope and timeframe for this project, not all features could be implemented.
+Other features to be added in the future include:

 * A 'Forgot Password' functionality
 * Add pagination to reduce scrolling and set the max number of logs displayed to 10 on the dashboard